InquisitiveAS/3DviewerAppAs/README.md

 # 3DviewerAppAs

-A static vanilla JS obj viewer based on rhino3dm Web Assemblies
+A static vanilla JS obj viewer based on rhino3dm Web Assemblies and